threefoldtech/info_grid/src/documentation/farmers/farmers.md

 For complementary information on ThreeFold farming, refer to the [Farming](../../knowledge_base/farming/farming_toc.md) section.

+To buy a certified node from an official ThreeFold vendor, check the [ThreeFold Marketplace](https://marketplace.3node.global/).

 <h2> Table of Contents </h2>

 - [Build a 3Node](./3node_building/3node_building.md)